-- (1) An application for removal of a person's name in the Child Abuse Register may be started by filing an application for removal from register. - (2) The Minister or agency who obtained the finding of abuse must be named as respondent. - (3) The application for removal of name must contain the standard heading written in accordance with Rule 82 Administration of Civil Proceedings, be entitled "Application for Removal from Child Abuse Register", be dated and signed, and contain all of the following: - (a) a notice of application for removal of name from the Child Abuse Register; - (b) a statement that the person does not pose a risk to children, with reasons; - (c) a request for an order to remove the person's name from the Child Abuse Register; - (d) the address for delivery of documents to the applicant;
+- (1) An application for removal of a person's name in the Child Abuse Register must be started by filing an application for removal from the register. - (2) The Minister or agency who obtained the finding of abuse must be named as respondent. - (3) The application for removal of name must contain the standard heading written in accordance with Rule 82 Administration of Civil Proceedings, be entitled "Application for Removal from Child Abuse Register", be dated and signed, and contain all of the following: - (a) a notice of application for removal of name from the Child Abuse Register; - (b) a statement that the person does not pose a risk to children, with reasons; - (c) a request for an order to remove the person's name from the Child Abuse Register;

-- (e) a reference to a true copy of the written notice of registration received by the person from the Child Abuse Register, attached as an exhibit to the application. - (4) The application for removal of name may be in Form 60A.32.
+- (d) the address for delivery of documents to the applicant; - (e) a reference to a true copy of the written notice of registration received by the person from the Child Abuse Register, attached as an exhibit to the application. - (4) A person who applies for removal of the person's name from the Child Abuse Register must request a court officer, or a judge, to set a date for the hearing of the application and deliver a copy of the notice to the Minister or agency at least ten days before the day of the hearing. - (5) The application for removal of name may be in Form 60A.32.